General Flagg (deceased)

-Colt M1911A1 Semi-Automatic Pistol (a): his standard, Army-issue weapon, the General carries this firearm with him at all times - because you never know, really.
+Colt M1911A1 Sidearm (a): his standard, Army-issue weapon, the General carries this firearm with him at all times - because you never know, really.
 This pistol inflicts his Agility +4 damage per shot, raised to +5 when firing semi-automatic.

 Boxing (s): General Flagg's military training provided him the basic tools of self-defense, which come in the form of an offensive skill in his case.
 In unarmed melee, he can divide his pre-card play action score between two attacks, the last of which will occur as a contingent action.

 Detective / Espionage (i): a master of covert ops in the Army's eyes, General Flagg naturally has this talent.
 Due to his position, he typically uses it to enhance the planning stages of 'hush-hush' missions, those that involve infiltrations and exfiltrations concerning enemy territory, and the like.

 Guns (a): General Flagg has been trained in the use of all kinds of assault rifles and pistols, whether they be automatic or not.
 As such, when wielding one in combat, General Flagg can reduce the difficulty of any attack he attempts with one (save for the classic cold-cock) by one difficulty level.

 Military / United States (w): having made a career out of his Army life, General Flagg knows military protocols like the back of his hand.
 He benefits from this skill whenever attempting to lead a body of troops, plan a combat mission, or otherwise interact with fighting men.

 The original leader of GI Joe, General Flagg could easily count the team as a reliable contact.
 However, his position also put him in regular contact with the Joint Chiefs of Staff, which meant General Flagg could pretty much get anything he needed for a given mission.